I received a public article comment from a single Christian woman, detailing her anger with God because she remains unmarried.

 Being a Godly wife is not for wimps!

-Your message was all “I, I, I.” But marriage is about serving one another and meeting the other person’s needs.
+Your message was all “I, I, I.” But marriage is about committing one another, whatever the challenges and trials, and meeting the other person’s needs so you can be stronger together.

-The only reason God will give you a husband is because the two of you will be able to accomplish things for His kingdom that you couldn’t have done by yourselves.
+The primary reason God will give you a husband is because the two of you will be able to accomplish things for His kingdom that you could not have done by yourselves.

 God will never send you a man who you will make God in your life.
 In your mind, you have elevated this desire to have a husband almost to that level.